 2- Clean the corrosion off the batteries

 Always use eye goggles and gloves for the protection, now add 2 TBSP (tablespoon) of baking soda into 1-quart water.
-Dip the paintbrush into the prepared mixture and apply the paint over all parts where the corrosion is, mainly all around the battery terminals.
+Paint the corrosion-prone areas, mainly all around the battery terminals, with the prepared mixture by dipping the paintbrush into it.

 3- Wipe all the Surfaces